-Tip: Apply NOW for FALL & WINTER projects!
+Tip: Apply NOW for WINTER & SPRING projects!

-The next available openings for Grants and Sponsorships are in September.
+The next available openings for Grant Requests are in January.

 What is the Penn Treaty SSD?